mattriley/agile-avatars/README.md

 - I am using a fork which I have customised to accept a window object in order to avoid globals.

 ## Development dependencies

+### ejs

+A simple templating language that lets you generate HTML markup with plain JavaScript.

+Used for:
+- Generating `README.md` from a template to reduce duplication and improve maintainability.

 ### eslint